The summer heat can be uncomfortable, to keep your dog safe and cool try some of these suggestions

 Provide ice cubes or blocks for your dog

-Have multiple water bowls or even better leave the tap dripping do there is a constant supply of cool water in their bowl.
+Have multiple water bowls or even better leave the tap dripping so there is a constant supply of cool water in their bowl.

-Provide shade plants some trees but in the meantime through up a tart nice and high so we still get the ventilation
+Provide shade plants some trees but in the meantime through up a tarp nice and high so we still get the ventilation

 What happens if your dog gets too hot?

 Heavy panting, glazed eyes, rapid heart rate, difficulty breathing, excessive thirst, lethargy, fever, dizziness, lack of coordination, profuse salivation, deep red or purple tongue, seizures, unconsciousness

 How do I treat my pet for heatstroke?

 Get your dog into the shade, run water over their fur (not freezing cold water) push the water through their fur don’t let the water saturate their fur .
 In simple terms keep the water moving and so taking the heat away.

 Apply a damp towel on your dog but not a sodden towel( the heat has to cause the water to evaporate to cool the dog.
 If there is too much water this cannot occur).
 Placing them in a freezing cold bath is not recommended.
 Get to the Vets

 You can offer then a small amount of water to drink (again not ice-cold water ).

 Now the discussion of protection from the sun would not be complete without protecting yourself too so Slip, Slap, Slop for you and Slip and Slap for your dog.
 Yes, that’s right hats, sunnies, and sunscreen for our fair friends and thin coated dogs.